commercionetwork/commercionetwork/docs/app_developers/commercioapi-ekyc.md

 #### Common Question

-<strong>Which are the user recognized by the API ? </strong>
+<strong>Which are the users recognized by the APIs ? </strong>

-The APi obviuosly return datas relative only to existing users account with a hosted wallet in the commercio.app platform.
+The API obviuosly return datas relative only to existing users account with a hosted wallet in the commercio.app platform.

 ## Verify Credentials